Why watching prescriptions closely is so important

 What is SFM doing to prevent opioid addiction?

-SFM hired Prescription Drug Clinical Review Nurse Gail Pravatiner in 2015 to help prevent addictions and advocate for weaning patients off the drugs, or at least getting them to a safer dosage.
+SFM’s Clinical Review Nurse, Gail Pravatiner, helps prevent addictions and advocates for weaning patients off the drugs, or at least getting them to a safer dosage.

-She sends letters to treating physicians of injured employees who’ve been prescribed high doses of opioid painkillers asking them to develop plans to wean the patients off of the drugs.
-With increased awareness of the dangers of opioid use disorder or addiction, more and more doctors are complying.
-New, strict rules on prescribing opioids for long-term use in states including Minnesota and Wisconsin have also helped.
-In addition to state rules, the CDC issued opioid prescribing guidelines in March of 2016.
+She sends letters to treating physicians of injured employees who’ve been prescribed high doses of opioid painkillers or other drugs of concern, asking them to develop plans to wean the patients off of the drugs.
+With increased awareness of the dangers of opioids as well as other prescription medications/combinations and the concerns for prescription use disorder or addiction, more and more doctors are complying.

-In some cases, injured employees themselves request to be weaned off the drugs due to safety concerns after seeing the letters, Pravatiner said.
+In some cases, injured employees themselves request to be weaned off the drugs due to safety concerns after seeing the letters outlining the risks, Pravatiner said.

-“We consider it our responsibility to injured employees and society as a whole to do our part to prevent opioid addiction,” said SFM Director of Medical Services Ceil Jung.
+“We consider it our responsibility to injured employees and society as a whole to do our part to prevent opioid/prescription medication abuse/addiction,” Jung said.
 “It’s been gratifying to see injured workers get their lives back as a result.”

 Related posts